GeekG1rl/takeaway-challenge/README.md

 Run 'bundle' in the project directory.

-The .env file in contained in Twilio account with these details:
+The .env file is contained in the Twilio account with these details:

 ```
 TWILIO_ACCOUNT_SID="default"